-The wetland reserve is quite scenic with dense fields of tall reeds which attract a variety of rare bird species.
+The wetland reserve is quite scenic, with dense fields of tall reeds that attract various rare bird species.
 Try snapping a picture if you are quick enough while strolling along the boardwalk.
 At the end of the boardwalk, you can climb a hill for a panoramic view of the wetland.
 The hike is truly rewarding and worth every bit of effort!

 Address: Suncheon Bay Wetland Reserve, 513-25, Suncheonman-gil, Suncheon-si, Jeollanam-do

 After exploring the wetland reserve, head over to the national garden via the Sky Cube.
 It is a little pricey mode of option, and you can even take a cab which is definitely cheaper.

 The national garden is a piece of human-made nature with more chill vibes.
 You can take a stroll around and relax on one of the many benches while enjoying the beautiful views.
 You can spread hours exploring this beautiful place.

 Address: Suncheon Bay National Garden, 47, Gukgajeongwon 1ho-gil, Suncheon-si, Jeollanam-do